-As for the computational cost for training, our methods require us to train 2^{2n} types of classifiers when we adopt an nth order markov assumption.
+As for the computational cost for training, our methods require us to train $2^{2n}$ types of classifiers when we adopt an nth order markov assumption.
 In many cases a second-order model is sufficient because further increase of n has little impact on performance.
-Thus the training typically takes four or 16 times as much time as it would take for training a single classifier, which looks somewhat expensive.
+Thus the training typically takes four or 16 times as much time as it would take for training a single unidirectional tagger, which looks somewhat expensive.
 However, because each type of classifier can be trained independently, the training can be performed completely in parallel and run with the same amount of memory as that for training a single classifier.
-This advantage contrasts to the case for CRFs which requires substantial amount of memory and computational cost if one tries to incorporate higher-order features about tag sequences.
+This advantage contrasts with the case for CRFs which requires substantial amount of memory and computational cost if one tries to incorporate higher-order features about tag sequences.

-Tagging speed is another important factor in building practical taggers for large-scale information extraction from a huge amount of text such as WWW documents.
+Tagging speed is another important factor in building a practical tagger for large-scale text mining.
 Our inference algorithm with the easiest-first strategy needs no Viterbi decoding unlike MEMMs and CRFs, and makes it possible to perform very fast tagging with high precision.